thom/azure-ml-pipeline-optimization/README.md

 Some areas of improvement for future experiments:

-- The dataset is imbalanced and as future work it should be addressed to tackle the model bias
+- The dataset is imbalanced: Address bias before running the AutoML pipeline to reduce the bias (see [Detect and mitigate unfairness in models with Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/detect-mitigate-unfairness-models-with-azure-machine-learning/))
-- Feature engineering in addition to hyperparameter tuning should also lead to better model performance
+- Feature engineering in addition to hyperparameter tuning should also lead to better model performance (see [Feature engineering in machine learning](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/create-features) and [Data featurization in automated machine learning](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features))
-- Increasing AutoML experiment timeout would enable more model testing
+- Increasing AutoML experiment timeout: Enables more model testing and evaluation to come up with better performance metrics

 ## References